 Jess Rosales is a sports reporter and entertainment host as seen on FS1, HBO Latino, ESPN Deportes, TVG and an in-arena host for the Los Angeles Dodgers and Rose Bowl Game.
 A graduate of California State University, Jess has been in the reporting industry for over 10 years.

 #ThisGen presented by East West Bank, is a youth empowerment forum geared toward high school and college-aged students.

 The half-day program will begin in the late morning and feature multiple speaker panels that include industry innovators, talented artists, writers, athletes and more.
 Attendees will hear from panelists, learning from stories and experiences, in a moderated discussion that will also include a question and answer session.

 The event will also feature opportunities to mix and mingle with panelists, community leaders, and other event attendees. #ThisGen aims to not only inspire the next generation of leaders but to also provide a great opportunity for networking.

 Admission is complimentary for high school and college-aged students.
 Each attendee will also receive breakfast, lunch and a #ThisGen gift bag.

 The half-day event is designed to engage youth in the Southern California community and empower them for the future.
 Join us in this interactive forum as we showcase a diverse group of speakers, giving attendees the opportunity to learn about breaking barriers, overcoming obstacles, and following their passions and dreams.
 At #ThisGen, attendees will leave feeling inspired to be courageous, confident and intentional with the choices that impact their lives.

-#ThisGen on Saturday, March 28, will take place at Beckman Auditorium at Caltech (California Technical Institute).
+#ThisGen on Saturday, March 28, will take place at Beckman Auditorium at Caltech (California Institute of Technology).